tramitit/guides/en/croatia/change_of_residence.md

 categories:
 - Croatia
 date: '2024-06-07'
-description: Understand the steps to change your registered address, required documents, and a provider in Croatia.
-Essential for local and international moves worldwide.
+description: Learn the steps and required documents for updating your address with government authorities.
+Essential for both local and international moves.
 draft: false
-meta_title: 'Change of Residence: Process, Documents & Providers'
+meta_title: Guide to Officially Changing Your Residence Address
-title: 'Change of Residence: Process, Documents & Providers'
+title: Guide to Officially Changing Your Residence Address
 translationKey: croatia-change_of_residence
 ---